ahmad-karami/SDMN_HW2/Q2/README.md

 ## file_sys & extractFile func
 my code look for the ubuntu:20.04 file system in specific folder if it dosen't exeist it will download it and after that it will extract the downloaded file to the folder that is for the container.

+## Ip func
+run the ip addr command and show the output